agomolka/agomolka/README.md

 - 👩🏼‍💻 Hi!
 How are you?
-I’m Aleksandra - @axrozwadowska
+I’m Aleksandra - @agomolka
 - 🦾 I’m interested in Data Analysis and Machine Learning
 - 🌱 I’m currently studying for a Masters degree in Big Data
 - 🧮 I’m looking to collaborate on AI projects